-What’s gonna be the weather in Barcelona this weekend?
+- What’s going to be the weather in Barcelona this weekend?

 Dialogflow identifies the intent and key entities:

-What’s gonna be the weather in Barcelonathis weekend?
+- What’s going to be the weather in Barcelona this weekend?

 And sends the information to the designed webhook which handles the request and sends the required data back.

-Nevertheless, fulfillment is not required for your NLP bot to function correctly if information retrieval is no necessity for it to function correctly.
+Nevertheless, fulfillment is not required for your NLP bot to function correctly.
 In other words, don’t worry about it too much.

 The response section includes the content that Dialogflow will deliver to the end-user once the intent or request for fulfillment has been completed.
-Depending on the host device of your bot, the response will be presented as textual and/or rich content or as voice content.
+Depending on the host device of your bot, the response will be presented as textual and/or rich content or as an interactive voice response.